syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/grouping.md

 ## Customization

-The grouping header is also provided with customization option.
-This allows custom designing using the `groupTemplate` property for both inline and fixed headers as referred here:
+The grouping header is also provided with the customization option.
+This allows custom designing using the `groupTemplate` property for both the inline and fixed headers as referred here:
 **Group Template support to ComboBox**.